mozilla-l10n/documentation/src/products/firefox_desktop/firefox_l10n_faqs.md

 ### Can I land strings early, before my feature is fully built-out?

-This makes it difficult for our localizers to know how the strings are being used, which can make it harder to supply a translation that fully fits the context.
-If you plan on going this route, it is only advisable with the following conditions:
+Except for special cases, strings should be landed at the same time as the associated UI changes.
+Otherwise, this makes it difficult for our localizers to know how the strings are being used, which can make it harder to supply an accurate translation that fully fits the context.

+Please consult with a [localization PM](#who-can-i-contact-if-i-have-more-questions) if you have a need to land strings early.
+Note that landing strings early would also involve additional considerations such as:

 1. The strings do not change after they merge to the Beta repository
 2. The strings include comments that link to public-facing screenshots or Figma specifications to help our localizers understand how the strings are being used